methylDragon/fun-stuff/README.md

 ## Fun Stuff!

-Sometimes I can get bored.
+Sometimes, I can get bored.

 Sometimes I can end up channeling that boredom into productive tasks.